Geometric Formulation of Unified Force-Impedance Control on SE(3) for Robotic Manipulators: Conclusion and Future Works

 This paper proposes a geometric unified force-impedance control (GUFIC) framework that fully exploits the $\SE$ manifold structure to achieve robust force tracking while ensuring passivity.
 The proposed approach ensures safe interaction with uncertain environments by augmenting energy tanks to the controller.
 Furthermore, the introduction of velocity and force fields resolves the non-causal implementation issues present in earlier frameworks.
 The control design inherits $\SE$ invariance and equivariance properties by formulating the unified force-impedance control through differential geometric methods, improving learning sample efficiency.
 Simulation results have validated the effectiveness of GUFIC in executing complex $\SE$ motions, demonstrating its capability to track trajectories with both position and orientation changes while maintaining the desired force profile.

-Although we assumed in this paper that the velocity and force fields are defined in advance and provided, an interesting question arises on whether these fields could be learned from experts' demonstrations.
-In this regard, our future work will focus on learning velocity and force fields via imitation learning using equivariant learning methods, so that the whole model pipeline can guarantee passivity and equivariance.
+Although we assumed in this paper that the velocity and force fields are defined in advance and provided, an interesting question arises as to whether these fields could be learned from experts' demonstrations.
+In this regard, our future work will focus on learning velocity and force fields via imitation learning using equivariant methods, ensuring that the entire model pipeline guarantees passivity and equivariance.